-Section 6002 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU; Public Law 109-059), codified as Section 139 of amended Chapter 1 of Title 23, United States Code (23 United States Code Section 139), requires the federal lead agency to develop a coordination plan for all projects for which an EIS is prepared under the National Environmental Policy Act of 1969.
+Section 6002 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU; Public Law 109-059), codified as Section 139 of amended Chapter 1 of Title 23, United States Code (23 United States Code [USC] Section 139), requires the federal lead agency to develop a coordination plan for all projects for which an EIS is prepared under the National Environmental Policy Act of 1969.
 The purpose of the plan is to coordinate public and agency participation and comment on the NEPA environmental review process.
-The plan should explain how the public, agencies, and local governments are given opportunities to provide input.
+The plan should explain how the public, agencies, and local governments are given opportunities to provide input about a project.

 This coordination plan will guide the lead agency through the agency and public coordination activities for the Heber Valley Corridor EIS.
-As a result of NEPA Assignment, UDOT is the lead agency (for more information, see the section below titled NEPA Assignment).
+As a result of NEPA Assignment, UDOT is the lead agency (for more information, see the paragraph below titled NEPA Assignment).
 Section 2.1, Lead Agency, lists the lead agency contacts for the project.

-This coordination plan defines the process by which UDOT will communicate information about the project and how input from cooperating and participating agencies will be solicited and considered.
+This coordination plan defines the process by which UDOT will communicate information about the project and how input from cooperating and participating agencies and the public will be solicited and considered.
 The plan will be updated periodically to reflect schedule updates and other changes such as modified meeting information.
 This coordination plan:

-- Describes the agency coordination and consultation plan for the EIS process - Identifies opportunities for public involvement during the EIS process - Describes the communication methods that will be used - Describes the public meetings that will be held in the project area, the information that's likely to be presented at each meeting, and the anticipated dates and locations of the meetings - Communicates upcoming meeting dates and the current project schedule - Communicates the expected document review schedule
+- Describes the agency coordination and consultation plan for the EIS process - Identifies opportunities for public involvement during the EIS process - Describes the communication methods that will be used during the EIS process - Describes the public meetings that will be held in the project area, the information that is likely to be presented at each meeting, and the anticipated dates and locations of the meetings - Communicates upcoming meeting dates and the current project schedule - Communicates the expected document review schedule

 Cooperating Agencies.
-The Council on Environmental Quality (CEQ) defines a cooperating agency as any federal agency, other than the lead agency, that has jurisdiction by law or special expertise with respect to any environmental impact involved in a proposed project or project alternative (40 Code of Federal Regulations [CFR] Section 1508.5).
+A cooperating agency is any federal agency, other than a lead agency, that has jurisdiction by law or special expertise concerning the action or with respect to any environmental impacts involved in a proposed project or reasonable alternative.
+Their selection and responsibilities are described in 23 Code of Federal Regulations (CFR) Section 771.111, 23 USC Section 139, and 40 CFR Section 1501.8.
+All cooperating agencies are participating agencies by definition.

 A state or local agency of similar qualifications (or, when the project could affect land of tribal interest, a Native American tribe) may, by agreement with the lead agency, also become a cooperating agency.
 Cooperating agencies for the Heber Valley Corridor EIS are discussed further in Section 2.2, Cooperating Agencies.